Note: This post is based on an old page from the main site that makes more sense here, now that the blog is finally up and running.

 Design and Analysis of Algorithms

-There isn’t a whole lot to say about any algorithms course, I suppose.
+There isn’t a lot to really say about any algorithms course, I suppose.
 Just about every school uses the same graduate textbook and covers roughly the same material.
 It is a core part of the curriculum, after all.
 But even so, I tried to give it what in my mind (and I believe most of the students’ minds, as well) a more solid organization more deeply related to the design process.

 Specifically, I try to focus more on structuring the problem-solving process, finding general forms of algorithms, and looking at what an understanding of complexity gets beyond comparing algorithms for speed.
 Less important are the individual algorithms, themselves, which I only cover in broad strokes and as categories—under the assumption that the details can be researched in books at any time, or on this fancy new thing called the Internet that the kids are talking about—whereas the Internet has little to no guidance on working through general kinds of problems and what kinds of solutions should be expected from them.